GenPi64/gentoo-on-rpi-64bit/README.md

 * As of version 1.0.1, all users in the `wheel` group (which includes `demouser`) have a passwordless sudo ability for all commands.
 Modify `/etc/sudoers` via `visudo` to change this, if desired (the relevant line is `%wheel ALL=(ALL) NOPASSWD: ALL`).

-* As mentioned [above](#morespace), by default on first boot the image will attempt to automatically expand the root (second) partition to fill all remaining free space on the microSD card.
-If, for some reason, you elected _not_ to do this (and so renamed the sentinel file `autoexpand_root_partition` to `autoexpand_root_none` prior to first boot), you can easily expand the size of the second (root) partition manually, so that you have more free space to work in, using the tools (`fdisk` and `resize2fs`).
-See [these instructions](http://geekpeek.net/resize-filesystem-fdisk-resize2fs/), for example.
-I **strongly** recommend you do expand the root partition (whether using the default, first-boot mechanism or manually) if you are intending to perform large package (or kernel) builds on your Pi (it isn't necessary just to play around with the image of course).

-* <a id="touchscreen"></a>If you are using the [official 7" touchscreen](https://www.element14.com/community/docs/DOC-78156/l/raspberry-pi-7-touchscreen-display) with your RPi3 (I have not tried it with an RPi4), you can rotate the display (and touch input) 180&deg; (to make it the right way up for the default case orientation) by appending `lcd_rotate=2` to `/boot/config.txt`, and restarting.
-Also, as of v1.1.3 of the image, the [`twofing`](http://plippo.de/p/twofing) daemon is included and will run automatically on startup; this lets you two-finger press to simulate right click, and also enables a limited repertoire of two-finger gestures (zoom/pinch, rotate, scroll etc.) within some apps.
-The daemon has no effect when the touchscreen is not connected.
-The `onboard` on-screen keyboard is also available (again, as of v1.1.3); activate it via <kbd>Applications</kbd>&rarr;<kbd>Accessories</kbd>&rarr;<kbd>Onboard</kbd>.
-* As of version 1.2.0 of the image, the SPI interface has been activated (via `/boot/config.txt`); feel free to comment this out again if you need the GPIO lines it uses.
-  * Additionally, as of 1.2.0, the necessary binaries for using your RPi3/4 to [disable the Intel Management Engine](https://wiki.gentoo.org/wiki/Sakaki's_EFI_Install_Guide/Disabling_the_Intel_Management_Engine) are now bundled with the image.
-Together with the above change, this allows your system to be used to run [`me_cleaner`](https://github.com/corna/me_cleaner) 'out of the box' (provided you have the correct [hardware connector and wires](https://wiki.gentoo.org/wiki/Sakaki's_EFI_Install_Guide/Disabling_the_Intel_Management_Engine#Prerequisites), of course).
-Users uninterested in this particular application are unaffected, and need take no action.

 * The image uses the RPi3/4's hardware random number generator to feed `/dev/random` (via `sys-apps/rng-tools`); see [these notes](https://github.com/sakaki-/genpi64-overlay/tree/master/sys-boot/rpi3-64bit-firmware) for further details.

 * As a (limited, 64-bit) build of `media-libs/raspberrypi-userland` is included, you can use `vcgencmd` etc. As of version 1.5.2 of the image, this includes support for MMAL (including bundled tools such as `raspivid` and `raspicam`), although OpenMAX-IL is not yet supported from a 64-bit userland.